kylinsoong/kylinsoong.github.io/_posts/2016-03-26-teiid-metadata.md

 ![Accounts Load Metadata]({{ site.baseurl }}/assets/blog/teiid/teiid-jdbc-load-metadata.png)

+* Before loading metadada, a `MetadataFactory`, `ExecutionFactory`(only for Source Model) and `ConnectionFactory`(only for Source Model) be created, passed as the parameters of ChainingMetadataRepository's loadMetadata() method.
+* Loading metadata, will load all source metadata(tables, columns, primary keys, index info, foreign keys) into `MetadataFactory`.
+* After load metadata, MetadataFactory's `mergeInto (MetadataStore store)` be invoked, MetadataFactory's metadata be merged into a VDB scope MetadataStore.

 **Stocks/StocksMatModel Load Metadata**

 ![Stocks Load Metadata]({{ site.baseurl }}/assets/blog/teiid/teiid-mat-load-metadata.png)

+* Before loading metadada, a `MetadataFactory` be created
+* Loading metadata, in DDLMetadataRepository, MetadataFactory's parse() invoked, parse the ddl text to Tables and Columns, a example refer to [Example.2 MetadataFactory parse ddl text](#example2-metadatafactory-parse-ddl-text)
+* After load metadata, MetadataFactory's `mergeInto (MetadataStore store)` be invoked, MetadataFactory's metadata be merged into a VDB scope MetadataStore.

-A MetadataFactory used in each Model's Metadata loading, MetadataFactory can merge each other, a MetadataFactory contains dataTypes, vdbResources, grants and a Schema, which related with tables, procedures, functions.
+A MetadataFactory used in each Model's Metadata loading, MetadataFactory can merge into a global VDB scope MetadataStore, which contains dataTypes, vdbResources, grants and a Schema, related with tables, procedures, functions.

+> **Note that, the result of Metadata loading load  all metadata to a VDB scope MetadataStore, metadata in MetadataStore saved by Schema(each Model in VDB reference a Schema).**

 Once the last Model's Metadata loading finished, VDBRepository's finishDeployment() will be invoked, relate below section for more.